csail-csg/riscy-OOO/README.md

 It should be noted that we cross-compile benchmark programs to RISC-V and build Linux images on our local machines instead of on AWS.
 On AWS, we compile/synthesize the processor and run it on FPGA.

-On AWS, we compile (and synthesize) the design on a C4 (e.g., c4.4xlarge) machine which runs the FPGA Developer AMI provided by AWS.
+On AWS, we compile (and synthesize) the design on a C4 (e.g., c4.4xlarge) machine which runs the *FPGA Developer AMI* (our AMI version is 1.5.0) provided by AWS.
 After compilation, we run the design on FPGA using an F1 (e.g., f1.2xlarge) machine.
 As a result, this repo should be cloned to a place shared by C4 and F1.
 We are using Amazon EFS to share files between C4 and F1 machines.